 Now, let’s get into a few more details that were shared by Kevin and his family who moved from the US to Brasov and had to go through the entire process themselves – from getting their permit for the first time to renewing it afterwards.

-It proved that in reality things were a bit more difficult than they seem to be when you check the requirements.
-Getting the residence permit, for example, could only be done after they opened a company in Romania even though both Kevin and his wife are retired and had sufficient funds for living in the country.
+For their particular situation, as US nationals, getting the permit the first time proved to be a bit more difficult and chaotic than they seem to be when you check the requirements.
+Getting the residence permit, for example, could only be done after they opened a company in Romania, even though both Kevin and his wife are retired and had sufficient funds for living in the country.

-In other words, you have to time your things right in order to avoid overstaying – although in this case, as long as the application from the kids comes before the 90 days they are allowed to stay expire, things will be fine.
+In other words, you have to time your things right in order to avoid overstaying – although in this case, as long as the application from the kids comes before the allowed 90 days they are allowed to stay expire, things will be fine.

 Finally, the entire process of getting the residence permit to stay in Romania takes about one month.
 However, you are not – at least in theory – allowed to stay more than 90 days in the country, so in order to keep everything legal, you should apply for residence at the end of the first 60 days since your arrival.
 But again I don’t think that there’s a huge risk if you delay your application by a bit.

-But what about renewing your residence permit in Romania?
+How to renew your residence permit in Romania?

-For example, they found out that the day that you apply for your residence permit is taken into account, no the day you get it.
-Since they arrived in December, close to Christmas and the New Year’s celebrations and there were many days off, it took a little bit longer for their residence permit to be ready.
+For example, he found out that the one year you are allowed to stay in the country starts to be counted on the day that you apply for your residence permit, no the day you get it.
+Since he arrived in December, close to Christmas and the New Year’s celebrations and there were many days off, it took a little bit longer for his family’s residence permit to be ready.